Hach & Rose, LLP Serves Car Accident Victims Across NYC

 After the crash, be sure to notify your insurer as soon as possible.
-Most insurance policies include a “Cooperation and Notice of Occurrence
+Most insurance policies include a “Cooperation and Notice of Occurrence.

 Clause,” which requires that you notify them of any accident, regardless of who was at fault, and to cooperate with their investigation.
-However, be sure to stick to the basic facts related to the accident when you speak to the insurer.
+However, stick to the facts related to the accident when you speak to the insurer.
 You don’t want to go into too much detail and say something that could hurt your chance of recovering the maximum available settlement amount.
 Or better yet, let your attorney communicate with them on your behalf.

 After the crash, you’ll likely have to speak with your insurance company and representatives from the other driver’s insurer.
-Keep in mind that the insurance adjuster will look for any information they can use to shift all or some of the blame onto you.
+Remember that the insurance adjuster will look for any information they can use to shift all or some of the blame onto you.
 To protect yourself and ensure that you get the fair compensation you deserve after an accident, hire a qualified and experienced car accident lawyer to represent you.

 Your attorney will look out for your well-being and be there to protect you from those who wish to deny or diminish your valid injury claim.
 Not hiring a lawyer could cost you significantly, so turn to an attorney you can trust to get you what you’re owed.

 The insurance company will also investigate.
-They will review the evidence we provide and evidence they find to determine who was at fault.
+They will review the evidence we provide and the evidence they find to determine who was at fault.
 They might ask for additional documentation and statements from all parties involved in the accident to support their theories or disprove ours.

-However, New York follows a pure comparative negligence rule that could diminish your compensation.
+However, New York follows a pure comparative negligence rule that could diminish compensation.
 If you share any degree of fault, a jury can reduce the total available compensation by your percentage of the blame.
 For example, if you incurred $100,000 in losses but were 20% at fault for the accident, you would only be entitled to a maximum of $80,000.

 When you have been seriously injured in a car accident that was someone else’s fault, you may be entitled to compensation for your damages.
 Damages fall under two main subcategories: economic and non-economic.